MicrosoftDocs/power-automate-docs/articles/desktop-flows/errors.md

 :::image type="content" source="media/errors/errors-pane-filters.png" alt-text="Screenshot of the available filter in the errors pane.":::

-To see additional information regarding a design-time error or warning, double-click on the respective item in the errors pane.
+To see additional information regarding a design-time error or warning, double-click the respective item in the errors pane.
 Once you do so, a dialog will display information about:

-- **Location**: The subflow, line and action that threw the design-time error or warning.
+- **Location**: The subflow, line and action that caused the design-time error or warning.
 - **Error message**: The message of the occurred design-time error or warning.

 :::image type="content" source="media/errors/design-time-error.png" alt-text="Screenshot of the design-time error dialog.":::

-To see additional information regarding a runtime error, double-click on the respective item in the errors pane.
+To see additional information regarding a runtime error, double-click the respective item in the errors pane.
 Once you do so, a dialog will display information about:

 - The message of the occurred error or warning.
-- **Location**: The subflow, line and action that threw the error or warning.
+- **Location**: The subflow, line and action that caused the error or warning.
-- Possible remediation steps to resolve the issue that occured (currently only applicable to Excel actions' errors).
+- Possible remediation steps to resolve the issue that occurred (currently only applicable to Excel actions' errors).
 - **Error details**: The error's correlation ID, as well as a long, technical description of the occurred runtime error.

 :::image type="content" source="media/errors/error-details-with_remediation_steps.png" alt-text="Screenshot of the error details dialog.":::